 Even in seemingly straightforward probate matters, disputes among beneficiaries or between beneficiaries and the executor can arise.
 When these conflicts surface, you can count on our sound counsel and professionalism in negotiations or in court.

 Probate cannot take place without an executor or administrator managing and overseeing the process.
 When a person does not leave behind a will or establish another means of wealth transfer, the most willing and capable relative usually seeks court approval to act as the personal representative of the estate.
 We can help qualified individuals obtain the status of estate executor or administrator.
 At Gene Robinson Law, PLC, our goal is for you to settle your loved one’s estate as efficiently, quickly and easily as possible.

 When an aging parent leaves money and property to someone other than his or her heirs, the heirs can contest the will in several situations: when undue influence was exerted on the testator (the person who makes the will); when there is a lack of testamentary capacity (the testator was not of sound mind); or when any of the required formalities for the proper execution of a will are missing (for example, there are no witness signatures).

 A will contest can tear families apart.
 We tread sensitively while maintaining the legal interests of our clients.
 We can help you resolve litigation involving allegations of undue influence, lack of testamentary capacity and breach of fiduciary duty.

 Our goal in estate administration is a swift and sure settlement of the legal affairs with minimum time, expense and disputes.

 The probate process can feel overwhelming for people unfamiliar with estate law.
 Our firm can help to ease the burden.
-To schedule a consultation with Gene Robinson Law, PLC call our Arlington, Virginia office at (703) 224-8282 or contact us online by filling out the form below.
+To schedule a phone or in-person consultation with Gene Robinson Law, PLC, call our office at (703) 224-8282 or contact us online by filling out the form below.